vivekrawat21/CollegeReviewHub/README.md

 7. **Create a Pull Request (PR):** Visit the CollegeReviewHub repository on GitHub and click the "New Pull Request" button.
 Compare the changes you made in your branch with the main branch of the original repository.
 Provide a clear and concise description of your changes in the pull request.

+## Contributing Guidelines
+When contributing to the Blood Donation Project, please ensure that you follow these guidelines:
+- Before starting work on a new feature or bug fix, create a new branch for your changes.
+- Make your changes and test them thoroughly.
+- Ensure that your code follows the project's coding style and conventions.
+- Write clear commit messages that explain the purpose and details of your changes.
+- Push your changes to your forked repository.
+- Submit a pull request to the original repository, clearly describing the changes you have made.

 Thank you for considering contributing to CollegeReviewHub.
 Your contributions will help make this platform even more valuable for students.
 ```